tanya-jft/git-basics/participants/pradeep.md

-hey my name is pradeep , from dehradun
+hey my name is pradeep , from dehradun,uttarakhand